 Additionally, there are several patents and pending patent applications directed to other important aspects of the iovera° technology.
 For example, patents covering the probe filtration system are set to expire in 2033 and patents on the Smart Tip technology are set to expire between 2034 and 2037.
-Other patents and applications cover methods of using needles with blunt tips and aspects of cryogenic devices coupled with a neurostimulator for locating nerves.
-We also have three design patent families that cover the current handheld cryogenic device, its charging station dock and combinations thereof.
-To obtain coverage of our developing next-generation technology, we filed eight new non-provisional and PCT applications in 2020, which if granted, could potentially prevent others from using this next-generation technology until at least 2040.
-In addition, we filed four new design patent families in 2021 in the U.S. and foreign jurisdictions covering ornamental aspects of our next-generation cryogenic device.
+Other patents and applications cover methods of using needles with blunt tips and aspects of cryogenic devices coupled with a neurostimulator for locating nerves and are set to expire between 2035 and 2038.
+There are eight new utility and design patent families covering now-commercial and developing next-generation technology, which are issued or pending in the North American, European, Japanese, Chinese and Brazilian markets, which could potentially prevent others from using this now-commercial next-generation cryogenic device until at least 2040 for utility patents and 2046 for design patents.